bmillwood/backups/README.md

 - my system does use hard links in some contexts, and I imagine most file modifications replace the whole file anyway, so it's not even clear which of the options minimizes space usage.

+Strictly speaking, this can still result in a correctness problem where if you break a hardlink in the source but don't modify either file, then they may remain hardlinked in the destination.
+This has been reported as an rsync [bug](https://bugzilla.samba.org/show_bug.cgi?id=3693), but it hasn't received a lot of enthusiasm.
+I feel reasonably comfortable assuming that I never break a hard link without also modifying at least one of the files, although I'd feel even more comfortable if I didn't have to assume that.